MAMO: Masked Multimodal Modeling for Fine-Grained Vision-Language Representation Learning: Conclusion

 \section{Conclusion}

-This paper proposes a jointly masked multimodal modeling method to learn fine-grained multimodal representations for VLP.
+In this work, we point out the shortcoming of existing VLP methods in building fine-grained image-text interaction, which hurts performances on lots of V+L downstream tasks.
+We tackle the problem by proposing a jointly masked multimodal modeling method to learn fine-grained multimodal representations for VLP models.
 For efficient learning of jointly masked image-text signals, we integrate both implicit and explicit prediction targets that are both high-level and complementary to each other.
 Extensive experimental results on diverse downstream V+L tasks show that compared to existing methods, our method offers better performance on both zero-shot and fine-tuned settings.
+We believe our joint masked multimodal modeling method can be further expanded to multimodal pretraining situation with more modalities.